SeokRae/nicepay-manual-eng/api/nicepay-api-payment-window-url.md

 ## Checkout

-## Checkout (Payment-window)
+## Payment Request (Hosted Payment Page)

 ### Over-view
 <img src="../image/payment-url.svg" width="800px">

 ### ⚠️ Exception handling
 - Please be sure to check the amount from `signature` for tampering verification in the response message.
-- If you need to verify the amount, please refer to the [Retrieve API](./nicepay-api-retrieve.md).
+- If you need to verify the amount, please refer to the [Transaction Inquiry API](./nicepay-api-retrieve.md).
-- If you need to cancel a payment due to a network error, please look up the transaction using [Retrieve API](./nicepay-api-retrieve.md) with 'orderId' and cancel it using the tid returned in the response.
+- If you need to cancel a payment due to a network error, please look up the transaction using [Transaction Inquiry API](./nicepay-api-retrieve.md) with 'orderId' and cancel it using the tid returned in the response.

 <br>

-### Create a checkout example code
+### Create Hosted Payment Page Exampe Code

 ```bash
 curl --location --request POST 'https://pay.nicepay.co.kr/v1/checkout' \